 After thorough analysis, the campus has decided to not move forward with some ventilation-related strategies:

 - Placing fans in rooms to increase airflow.
-Fans are likely to create undesirable airflow within a room — possibly increasing the risk of transmission.
+Improperly placed fans may create undesirable airflow within a room — possibly increasing the risk of transmission.

 - The use of portable high-efficiency particulate air (HEPA) fan/filtration systems.
-These systems create significant concerns, including proper positioning of the unit and the possibility of increasing the risk of transmission, noise levels, ability to maintain filters, and stresses on a building’s electrical systems that weren’t designed to support a large number of HEPA filters.
-EH&S and Facilities Services are working collaboratively to prioritize the use of HEPA filters and to identify rooms where this type of intervention may be appropriate while accommodating the aforementioned concerns.
+A number of concerns were reviewed, including proper positioning of the unit within shared spaces to maximize effectiveness and reduce the risk of increased transmission, noise levels, ability to maintain filters, and stresses on a building’s electrical systems that weren’t designed to support a large number of HEPA filter units.
+While HEPA filters can be an effective strategy to reduce airborne spread of the coronavirus in some situations, UC Berkeley is not currently in a position to support the maintenance of a large number of portable HEPA filter units across campus.
+EH&S and Facilities Services are working collaboratively to prioritize the use of portable HEPA filter units and to identify rooms where this type of intervention may be appropriate while accommodating the aforementioned concerns.

 To report a possible ventilation issue, please contact EH&S or by phone 510-642-3073.